Screen#

 screen cursor column#

-The screen cursor column block returns the column number where text will be printed as an integer.
+The screen cursor column reporter block reports the column number where text will be printed as an integer.

 (screen cursor column)